ibm-bluemix-mobile-services/bms-samples-cordova-helloauthentication/README.md

 The HelloAuthentication sample contains a Cordova project that you can use to learn and test Facebook Authentication.

-### Create your mobile backend in Bluemix

-1. In the Boilerplates section of the Bluemix catalog, click MobileFirst Services Starter.
-2. Enter a name and host for your app and click Create.
-3. Click Finish.

 ### Downloading the sample

 Clone the samples with the following command: